arokettu/php-random-polyfill/docs/index.rst

 ============

 * PHP 7.1
-* GMP extension is strongly recommended
+* GMP extension is strongly recommended on PHP 7 and somewhat recommended on PHP 8

 Installation
 ============